Quantum state spectrum and field theory of D$0$-brane: Quantum state spectrum of the D -brane

 \bea \!\!\!/{} _{\alpha\beta} {\epsilon}{}^{\beta 1}=m{\epsilon}{}_{\alpha}{}^2\; , \qquad \tilde{\partial}\!\!\!/{}^{\alpha\beta} {\epsilon}{}_{\beta}{}^2=-m {\epsilon}{}^{\alpha 1}\; . \qquad \eea

-The 'zero modes' of 11D supersymmetry parameter, ${\epsilon}\!\!\!^{{^0}}{}^{{\alpha}1}$ and ${\epsilon}\!\!\!^{{^0}}{}_{\alpha{}}^{2}$, do not contribute to the transfromations of gravitini which obey free equations.
-However, it is important to keep their presence in mind when supersymmetry of (massive) supergravity action or equations are considered.
-Then the supersymmetry transformations \eqref{susy=11D-} obtain additional contribution containing the supersymmetry parameter without derivatives and zero modes in \eqref{epsilon=IIAm} do contribute.
-In this section we will not follow the fate of these zero modes of 11D supersymmetry parameter but notice that they will be important latter as they give rise to the supersymmetry \eqref{susy=hmn} of the linearized massive supergravity action \eqref{L=massiveIIA}.
+The ``zero modes'' of 11D supersymmetry parameter, ${\epsilon}\!\!\!^{{^0}}{}^{{\alpha}1}$ and ${\epsilon}\!\!\!^{{^0}}{}_{\alpha{}}^{2}$, do not contribute to the transformations of gravitini which obey free equations.
+However, it is important to keep their presence in mind when supersymmetry of (massive) supergravity action or equations are considered: they give rise to the supersymmetry \eqref{susy=hmn} of the linearized massive supergravity action \eqref{L=massiveIIA}.

 In the case of gravitini obeying the free equations, the supersymmetry \eqref{epsilon=IIAm} acts on the 10D fields as